-- If both parameters are specified, the larger of the two resulting number of components is used.
+- If both parameters are specified, the larger of the two resulting numbers of components is used.

 - If neither parameter is specified, the number of components is determined using several statistical methods, and the tool uses the largest number of components recommended by each of the methods.
 For both dimension reduction methods, the methods include the Broken Stick Method and Bartlett's Test of Sphericity.
 For PCA, a permutation test is also performed if the Number of Permutations parameter value is greater than zero.
 The results of the statistical tests are displayed as geoprocessing messages.
 The mathematical details of the three tests can be found in the Additional resources section.

-The output eigenvalues table comes with a customized line chart, called a Scree Plot, to show the percent of variance maintained by each component.
-In the Scree Plot below, the x-axis shows each sequential component, and the red line shows the percent variance explained by each component.
+The output eigenvalues table comes with a customized line chart, called a scree plot, to show the percent of variance maintained by each component.
+In the scree plot below, the x-axis shows each sequential component, and the red line shows the percent variance explained by each component.
 The red line decreases, indicating that each new component maintains a smaller amount of variance than the previous component.
 The vertical black line above component 2 on the x-axis indicates that the tool used two components, and they maintained 95.8 percent of the total variance of the original variables.
 The blue line shows the results of the Broken Stick method used to estimate the optimal number of components.
-The optimal number of components often correspond to where the red and blue lines cross, indicating agreement in the number of components.
+The optimal number of components often corresponds to where the red and blue lines cross, indicating agreement in the number of components.